rikersdebateteam/rikers-debate-project/issues.md

  <p><strong> Bail Reform: </strong>

-The story of Kalief Browder raised awareness of the need for pretrial reform in New York (and nationwide).
+<p> The story of Kalief Browder raised awareness of the need for pretrial reform in New York (and nationwide).
 Browder was held for three years at Rikers, accused of stealing a backpack, and the court delayed and delayed (he refused to plead guilty).
-He was held in solitary confinement, and when his charges were finally dropped and he went home, he killed himself.
+He was held in solitary confinement, and when his charges were finally dropped and he went home, he killed himself. </p>

- At Rikers, about 80% of detainees have not been convicted a crime, but are often held for months to years.
+<p> At Rikers, about 80% of detainees have not been convicted a crime, but are often held for months to years.
 Of those assigned bail by a judge, only 10% are able to pay.
-This two-tiered system, in which those with money can walk free, and those who do not languish in jail, seems to many to defy the principle that we are all “innocent until proven guilty.”
+This two-tiered system, in which those with money can walk free, and those who do not languish in jail, seems to many to defy the principle that we are all “innocent until proven guilty.” </p>

-Bronx Freedom Fund and Brooklyn Bail Fund are two groups in New York who pay the bail for those who can’t afford it (they’re restricted to paying bail amounts under $2,000).
+<p> Bronx Freedom Fund and Brooklyn Bail Fund are two groups in New York who pay the bail for those who can’t afford it (they’re restricted to paying bail amounts under $2,000).
 Bronx Freedom Fund notes that defendants who await trial in jail are four times more likely to receive a prison sentence than those whose bail is paid.
 Brooklyn Bail Fund states that 95% of those whose bail they pay return for their court hearings.
-Both groups accept donations.
+Both groups accept donations. </p>

-Beyond the short-term fix of helping people pay bail, many advocacy groups are working on various ways of reducing the pretrial population.
+<p> Beyond the short-term fix of helping people pay bail, many advocacy groups are working on various ways of reducing the pretrial population.
 A 2017 report by an independent commission led by Former New York Chief Justice Lippman reviewed ways of reducing the Rikers pretrial population.
 Pretrial services could be used as opposed to holding people in Rikers, in many cases.
 Currently, state lawmakers are considering legislation to speed up trials (including “Kalief’s law”).
-Advocacy groups such as JustLeadershipUSA and Katal Center are pushing for this legislation as one way to reforming how we treat pretrial detainees in New York.
+Advocacy groups such as JustLeadershipUSA and Katal Center are pushing for this legislation as one way to reforming how we treat pretrial detainees in New York. </p>